 It's getting serious now.
 You can tell this was the 1980s as you were still allowed to smoke in the studio!

-When Sallie and Theo first moved to the US in early 1993 they lived in Atlanta Georgia and slowly started to get their musical acts together.
+When Sallie and Theo first moved to the USA in early 1993 they lived in Atlanta Georgia and slowly started to get their musical acts together.
 They moved there as Theo had taken on a 2 year Postdoc position at Georgia State University thinking they would soon return to Sydney.
 Little did they know......

-Taken at a gig in Topanga near Los Angeles around 2008 with Theo on the left, Ivo on bass, Alexis on vocals and Tom on the right.
+Dangerous Aliens at a gig in Topanga near Los Angeles around 2008 with Theo on the left, Ivo on bass, Alexis on vocals and Tom on the right.
 Kaspar is in at the back on the drums.
 Sallie must have taken this picture as she isn't in it.
 We did several Little Feat covers in those days and as they lived nearby this gig we hoped they weren't listening.

 We did the vocal overdubs for Palm and Marengo at Sallie and Theo's house in Los Angeles.
 The clocks on the wall tell us the time locally, in Paris and in Sydney as despite being an Astronomer by trade Theo never learned to how work out time differences.

-Taken on the day Les did his guitar work for this album in the Sydney music room.
+“Brute, Force, and Ignorance”: Taken on the day Les did his guitar work for the first Pineapple Doughnut album in the Sydney music room.
 This was the first time the three of us had worked together for some years.

 For may years Theo and Sallie held a soiree at their home in Los Angeles.
 A number of times Bob Rice (who mastered this album) and Arthur Barrow came and we had fun playing some Frank Zappa tunes.
-If you're curious you can search for Theo's Soiree on YouTube.

 The actual Cheap Red Stamp in Theo's passport.